-Our audit of the Summary Financial Statements will be conducted in accordance with Canadian generally accepted auditing standards (GAAS) as prescribed by the Chartered Professional Accountants of Canada.
-GAAS require that we have an appropriate understanding of the business processes of the government reporting entity to ensure that the information contained within the Summary Financial Statements is complete and has been fairly presented.
+Our audit of government's Summary Financial Statements will be conducted in accordance with Canadian generally accepted auditing standards (GAAS) as prescribed by the Chartered Professional Accountants of Canada.
+These standards require that we have an appropriate understanding of the business processes of the government reporting entity to ensure that the information contained within the Summary Financial Statements is complete and has been fairly presented.

-This plan meets the professional requirements of GAAS, and will allow me to sign the audit opinion on government's Summary Financial Statements.
+This plan meets the professional requirements under GAAS, and will allow me to sign the audit opinion on government's Summary Financial Statements.